shatayu/collective-action-rl/README.md

 In summary:

-PL = agent tried to maximize proportion of others' contributions over 0.5 with knowledge of the last round only PW = agent tried to maximize proportion of others' contributions over 0.5 with knowledge of the whole game SL = agent tried to maximize sum of others' contributions with knowledge of the last round only SW = agent tried to maximize sum of others' contribution with knowledge of the whole game
+* PL = agent tried to maximize proportion of others' contributions over 0.5 with knowledge of the last round only
+* PW = agent tried to maximize proportion of others' contributions over 0.5 with knowledge of the whole game
+* SL = agent tried to maximize sum of others' contributions with knowledge of the last round only
+* SW = agent tried to maximize sum of others' contribution with knowledge of the whole game

-### Explanation of the code
+### Explanation of the legend

 These experiments tested two things: varying the objectives of the agents (proportion of contributions over 0.5 and total sum of contributions) and varying the information they had available (last round only and entire game).
-As a result, a code was developed to identify these experiments.
+As a result, a shorthand was developed to identify these experiments.

 P = proportion of contributions over 0.5
 S = sum of contributions